buggyrace/buggy-race-about/docs/glossary.md

   Git repos — like <a href="#github">GitHub</a> but running locally.
-In many ways there's not much difference between running Buggy Racing on GitLab instead of GitHub... except you may find, as staff, that you have full access to students' repos on your instution's own GitLab service.
-This means you can use the <a href="buggy-editor/distributing-the-code#method-preload">preload method</a> of distributing the source code.
+In many ways there's not much difference between running Buggy Racing on GitLab instead of GitHub... except you may find, as staff, that you have full access to students' repos on your instution's own GitLab service, which means you can use the <a href="buggy-editor/distributing-the-code#method-preload">preload method</a> of distributing the source code.
 (In the <a href="#rhul">RHUL</a>
   case studies, we used GitHub for the first three years, but then switched to